harness/developer-hub/docs/continuous-delivery/verify/cv-results/interpret-log-results.md

 Logs emitted by a service provide valuable insights into its operations.
 Developers typically use logs for the following purposes:

-- Support custom metrics: Logs contain information that can be used to aggregate custom metrics.
+- Support custom metrics: Contains information that can be used to aggregate custom metrics.

-- Debugging: Logs help developers diagnose and troubleshoot issues reported in the service.
+- Debugging: Helps developers diagnose and troubleshoot issues reported in the service.

 During the debugging process, developers often perform the following tasks:

-- Check for new errors: They examine if any new errors have been reported by the service.
+- Check for new errors: Examine if any new errors have been reported by the service.

-- Monitor error frequency: They observe whether the occurrence frequency of any errors has changed.
+- Monitor error frequency: Observe whether the occurrence frequency of any errors has changed.

 Doing these tasks manually can be cumbersome.
 Developers usually start by filtering errors one by one until they come across new ones.
 They might use wildcard-based filters to exclude similar errors.
 However, there is no fixed pattern for these filters, as they vary depending on the specific errors.